 - Antihistamines may be helpful in order to reduce itching in certain cases.

 - Phototherapy – Using UV-A and UV-B laser or red and blue LED light for inhibiting the growth of Malassezia fungus and for reducing seborrheic inflammation.

 Topical application of tea tree oil – diluted to 5%.

 Topical application of Viola tricolor or Heartsease – useful for the treatment of cradle cap, seborrheic dermatitis of infants.

 Best treatment for dandruff includes medicated shampoos, lotions & topical cream applications.
 Shampooing your hair regularly can help you get rid of oily dandruff.
 The cost of dandruff treatment depends upon the type of treatment chosen.
 Depending upon the severity of your scalp condition, your Dermatologist would provide you the best advice regarding which type of treatment you should go for.

-Quality patient care is provided through well trained specialist Dermatologist & Trichologist – Dr. Rinky Kapoor at qr-678.com, who gives customized expert advice for oily dandruff treatment and personally carries out the procedures with the latest technology and techniques related to any type of hair conditions.
-Dandruff treatment in Mumbai is provided at qr-678.com & it is a one stop shop for treating all kinds of hair disorders & it certainly is the best dandruff treatment provider in Mumbai.
+Quality patient care is provided through well trained specialist Dermatologist & Trichologist – Dr. Rinky Kapoor at QR678.in, who gives customized expert advice for oily dandruff treatment and personally carries out the procedures with the latest technology and techniques related to any type of hair conditions.
+Dandruff treatment in Mumbai is provided at QR678.in & it is a one-stop shop for treating all kinds of hair disorders & it certainly is the best dandruff treatment provider in Mumbai.